beautytiger/coredns/plugin/sign/README.md

 This will lead to `db.example.org` be signed *twice*, as this entire section is parsed twice because you have specified the origins `example.org` and `example.net` in the server block.

+Forcibly resiging a zone can be accomplished by removing the signed zone file (CoreDNS will keep on serving it from memory), and sending SIGUSR1 to the process to make it reload and resign the zone file.

 ## Also See

 The DNSSEC RFCs: RFC 4033, RFC 4034 and RFC 4035.
 And the BCP on DNSSEC, RFC 6781.
 Further more the